 As of this writing, the Terms of Services are still being updated, so we will keep you in the loop.

-Each story is allowed up to seven tags that “will appear on your story's detail page, serve as search keywords, and have their own landing pages.”
+Each story is allowed up to seven tags that “appear on your story's detail page, serve as search keywords, and have their own landing pages.”

 Additionally, these tags will serve to enhance discoverability, allowing readers to find other stories with the same tag.
 This transparency could be useful to authors.